-The Town of Raymond adopts the NFPA Life Safety Code 101 by reference (the most current edition) as the basis for inspection and plans review for buildings other than single-family homes.
+The Town of Raymond adopts the NFPA Life Safety Code 101 by reference as the basis for inspection and plans review for buildings as defined in this ordinance.

 ARTICLE V ALARM SYSTEM REQUIREMENTS

 Section 1.
 A monitored fire alarm system is required in any business, manufacturing facility, school, day care, church, and apartment house with more than 3 units, or other public assembly occupancy of more than 1,000 square feet.
 Spaces of less than 1,000 square feet housed in one building or sharing common walls, roofs, or foundations are not exempted.
 This requirement must be implemented by December 31, 2001.